BrzozowskiPawel/NBP/README.md

     - The average value of the course
   - Pressing a cell with a currency moves to (2.
 Currency screen),
   - The user has the ability to refresh the data manually,
-  - The screen should show the data loading CLIP.
+  - The screen should show the data loading 'indicator'.
 2. Detail Screen (range rates)
   - The title should include the currency name,
   - The screen displays the average exchange rates for the selected by the date user from the endpoints http://api.nbp.pl/api/exchangerates/rates/{table}/{code}/{startDate}/{endDate}/
   - The user must be able to select dates on this screen.
   - The user has the ability to refresh the data manually,
-  - The screen should show the data loading CLIP.
+  - The screen should show the data loading 'indicator'.

 ## REQUAIRMENTS 📄
 - iOS 10.0+